Shaswat2208/CODSOFT/README.md

 This repository contains a simple Number Guessing Game implemented in Java.

-## NumberGame.java
+## Number_Game.java

 ### Description
-The `NumberGame.java` file hosts a console-based number guessing game where the player attempts to guess a randomly generated number within a specified range.
+The `Number_Game.java` file hosts a console-based number guessing game where the player attempts to guess a randomly generated number within a specified range.
 The game allows multiple rounds and keeps track of the player's score based on the number of correct guesses.

 ### How to Play
 1. The game generates a random number between 1 and 100.